 If you’d like to change your details

-If you need to change the details we hold about you, please contact us in writing.
-We may need an original signature for identification purposes, which means we can’t accept any email instructions.
+If you need to amend any details we hold about you, please contact us in writing.
+We may need an original signature or other documentation from you for identification purposes, which means we can’t accept any email instructions.